-Approximately 2.3 million children died in 2011 from nutrition-related causes, according to the Nutrition Barometer (pdf), a report created by World Vision and Save the Children to encourage urgent action for undernourished children around the world.
+Approximately 2.3 million children died in 2011 from nutrition-related causes, according to the Nutrition Barometer, a report created by World Vision and Save the Children to encourage urgent action for undernourished children around the world.

-High-level talks at the UN General Assembly provided momentum for key initiatives — put in place since 2010 — that could improve nutrition for more than 60 million children.
+High-level talks at the United Nations General Assembly provided momentum for key initiatives — put in place since 2010 — that could improve nutrition for more than 60 million children.

 However, increased efforts by the world’s poorest countries and support from developed nations have not necessarily translated into tangible progress.